WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research: Experiments

 \subsubsection{Models}

 Audio captioning is generally solved by an encoder-decoder model, where an encoder is leveraged to extract audio features and a decoder is employed to generate captions based on audio features extracted from the encoder.
 We build our model based on the baseline of Detection and Classification of Acoustic Scenes and Events (DCASE) 2022 challenge task 6 \cite{Gontier2021ac_bart}.
-Similarly to audio-language retrieval described above, two types of audio encoders, a CNN14 and an HTSAT, are investigated.
-The language decoder is a pretrained language model, BART base network \cite{lewis2020bart}.
+Similar to the audio-language retrieval approach mentioned earlier, we explore two types of audio encoders, namely, a CNN14 and an HTSAT, for our audio captioning models.
+The language decoder is a pretrained language model, BART based network \cite{lewis2020bart}.
 BART is a sequence-to-sequence language model consisting of both Transformer encoder and decoder blocks, pretrained on large text corpora.
 The model is trained with a cross-entropy loss and can be formulated as:

 where $x$ is an input audio clip, $y_t$ is the $t$-th ground truth token in a sentence whose length is $T$, and $\theta$ are the parameters of the audio captioning model.